 The Congregation Based Shelter opened in 1992.
 Each year in late November/early December, area congregations host the shelter in blocks of a week, providing 10 homeless men and women with dinner and breakfast and a safe and warm place to sleep from 7 pm until 7 am.
 The shelter guests are screened by Georgetown Ministry Center (GMC) staff and are among the more fragile of their clients.
 In addition to providing a safe haven from the harsh winter and creating a comfortable, low-demand environment for sometimes service-resistant homeless people, the CBS program seeks to link all residents to the continuum of care, including case management and psychiatric services, thereby encouraging them to make the changes necessary to prevent them from returning to the streets.
 Parishioners, friends and community volunteers cook and serve dinner each night, engaging in fellowship with the guests.
 Overnight volunteers, who share the evening meal and assist the paid GMC staff member with breakfast, also are a key part of this program.

-Grace will host the shelter from December 4 to 18, 2016.
+Dates aren’t set yet for 2021.
 Contact the Grace office for more information, and to volunteer.

 As is previous years, GMC staff works to place shelter residents in transitional or permanent housing following the shelter’s closing.